libxsmm/libxsmm/README.md

 2. Inlined code, and
 3. BLAS library call.

+All three levels are accessible directly (see [Interface](#interface)) in order to allow a customized code dispatch.
 The level 2 and 3 may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.
 Beside of the generic interface, one can call a specific kernel e.g., 'libxsmm_dmm_4_4_4'.

 Further, the preprocessor symbol LIBXSMM_MAX_MNK denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) calling the BLAS library linked with LIBXSMM.
 This threshold can be configured using for example: